charlessu800/MMv3/docs/lab4.md

 ## Read All the Sensors

 In order to simplify the whole process of multiplexing and reading from multiple sensors, we wrote a library.
-Upload `irsensor.py` from [sanity/](../labs/sanity) to serve as the library.
+Upload `irsensor.py` from [sanity/](../labs/sanity) if you havent already, to serve as the library.
 Read through `irsensor.py` to instantiate and use it and fill out the below TODOs to print out all sensor readings in real time.

 ```python
 import board